 - DO NOT operate while intoxicated or under the influence of alcohol or drugs. - DO NOT heat your pan unless it has sap or other fluid in it.
 You can quickly destroy your pan by doing so.

 Assembling Your Pan:

 Remove all parts from inside your box.
-If you purchased a Seedling or Sapling Evaporator Pan, inside your box, you will have:
+Inside your box, you will have:

-- one (1) evaporating pan with one (1) threaded exit;
+\Box one (1) evaporating pan with one (1) threaded exit;

-- one (1) ball valve;

-- 1 0 1